-If any contaminated land requiring remediation were encountered (outwith the carriageway boundary), it will be contained and/or removed in a safe and controlled manner to the standards required by legislation.
+• If any contaminated land requiring remediation were encountered, it will be contained and/or removed in a safe and controlled manner in line with current legislation and best practice.
 Any removal of potentially hazardous material is likely to constitute a net positive impact as this will remove the risk of any future contamination.